jwwangchn/UAV-BD/docs/index.md

 ## Development kit

-The [Development kit]() provide the following function
+The [Development kit](https://github.com/jwwangchn/UAV-BD.git) provide the following function
 - Load and visulize the data.
-- Evaluate the result.

 ## Download dataset
-You can download UAV-BD from Google Drive.
+You can download UAV-BD from [Google Drive](https://drive.google.com/open?id=1uZNHdKUFlNXVnDSsJNldOw0R5JbXwPLS).
 The current version of dataset is 1.0.0.